CalebTracey/em-app/README.md

 Here is a working live demo: https://emapp.netlify.app/
 * <i>not intended for mobile</i>
 ## Overview
-The Employee Management App is a full stack web application created for learning purposes.
+The Employee Management App is a full stack web application developed using React JS + Spring Boot + PostgreSQL.
 It serves as an organizational system for managers or HR personel to keep track of Employee data and upcoming tasks within a company.

 ## Client
 [Code](https://github.com/CalebTracey/EmployeeManagementApp/tree/main/frontend)